gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 - REQ-30 (FR-20): Users shall be able to create an account using email and password, or authenticate using Google OAuth.
 Both flows are handled by the Clerk hosted UI components.
 - REQ-31 (FR-21): Unauthenticated users shall have read-only access to the river conditions browser (all sections, list, and map views) and the community hatch calendar.
 No authentication prompt shall be shown for these views unless the user attempts a write action.
-- REQ-32 (FR-22): All write operations — submitting a hatch report, creating a catch log entry — shall require a valid Clerk session.
+- REQ-32 (FR-22): All write operations, like submitting a hatch report and creating a catch log entry, shall require a valid Clerk session.
 Requests without a valid session shall receive a 401 response before any business logic executes.
 - REQ-33: A local User record shall be created in PostgreSQL upon first authentication.
 The local record's primary key shall match the Clerk user ID to enable efficient cross-reference without additional lookups.
 - REQ-34: Session management, token issuance, and credential storage are delegated entirely to Clerk.
 The application shall not implement custom session storage, password hashing, or token generation.